SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "I advise you to go on living solely to enrage those who are paying you annuities."
 - "It is one of the superstitions of the human mind to have imagined that virginity could be a virtue."
 - "So far from believing in nothing, I can believe in witchcraft and am confident that with incantations (and arsenic) it is possible to poison a flock of sheep!" (upon accusation of atheism)
+- "I die adoring God, loving my friends, not hating my enemies, and detesting superstition."
+(Whereupon he did _not_ die, at least not for some months more.)

 ## The Index Invested Ones